ipeterfulop/sql-essentials-course/session_06/assignments/homework_assignment_06.md

 **Remark 1:** for the simplicity a leave period is considered to be in July 2023 if the start_date is in July.
-**Remark 2:** you should count those employees that have no leave requests in July 2023 or have only approved pr pending leave requests in July 2023.
+**Remark 2:** you should count those employees that have no leave requests in July 2023 or have only approved and/or pending leave requests in July 2023.

 **Expected output:** 8 rows